 For years, discount retailers have stocked inventory shelves with goods manufactured in China.
 The country’s notoriously economical labor costs can undercut most other wholesale suppliers, particularly when low prices are paramount.

 But that tidal wave of product has a key and chaotic consequence: a lack of quality control.
 It’s virtually impossible for U.S. customs officials to inspect containers and single out counterfeit goods or items that infringe on a company’s intellectual property, leading to a significant problem with knockoff merchandise.
-Earlier this year, MGA, maker of the successful L.O.L.
+In 2018, MGA, maker of the successful L.O.L.
 Surprise! dolls, filed suit against distributors of lookalike toys that were being sold for a lower price.
 It’s an uphill battle—with a Byzantine supply system, locating companies and pursuing legal remedies across countries and continents is a costly and frustrating process.
-While MGA has successfully held 81 dealers responsible for the fake dolls, dozens more continue to proliferate.
+While MGA successfully held more than 80 dealers responsible for the fake dolls, dozens more continue to proliferate.

 It’s this complex artery of distribution that presumably allowed Dayton Dollar Store owner Amar Moustafa to purchase a supply of princess wands dubbed Evilsticks in 2012.
 The “princess” appearing on the package was a character named Sakura Kinomoto, star of the late '90s animated series Cardcaptor Sakura and a popular manga protagonist in Japan.
 In a nod to Pokemon, fourth-grader Sakura has to retrieve a series of magical cards she accidentally unleashed on the world.
 While she didn’t wield a wand on the show, the package illustration had been altered so that she was holding one like it.